dbaelz/PnPLogbook/README.md

   It contains several subfolders:
   - `commonMain` is for code that’s common for all targets.
   - Other folders are for Kotlin code that will be compiled for only the platform indicated in the folder name.
-    For example, if you want to use Apple’s CoreCrypto for the iOS part of your Kotlin app, `iosMain` would be the right folder for such calls.
+    For example, if you want specific code for iOS then put it in `iosMain`.

-* `/iosApp` contains iOS applications.
+* `/iosApp` contains iOS applications/XCode project.
 Even if you’re sharing your UI with Compose Multiplatform, you need this entry point for your iOS app.
 This is also where you should add SwiftUI code for your project.

 * `/server` is for the Ktor server application.